bring/developer-site/content/blog/abomination-stylesheet.md

 <input type="text" placeholder="user@example.com">
 ```

-### How does it work?
+## Making specific selectors
-We can start by selecting the elements we want to target, where we have seen developers some times tend to write invalid HTML markup, either by mistake or trying to make something really clever.
-Some of the common mistakes that can be found around are `<div>` element inside `<p>`  elements, a `<button>` element containing an `<a>` element (or the other way around), and the one and only; `<label>` missing the `for` attribute or not wrapping the `<input>` element.
+We can start by selecting the elements we want to target, where we sometimes write invalid HTML markup, either by mistake or trying to make something really clever.
+By utilising the CSS functionalities and techniques we can mark those elements with an ugly, red outline.

-Here are just some examples of our approach targeting some of these issues, and marking them with an ugly, red outline:
+Here are just some examples of our approach targeting some of these issues:

 ```css
 p:has(div) div {